“Nothing is more harmful to a

 Hiring a Therapist

 There is absolutely no negative stigma that will be tied to you at any point if you decide to go talk to a therapist when you feel like things are spinning out of control.

 Here are some resources for finding a good Therapist:

-First thing you can do is look in your local yellow pages or online for a Therapist in your area.
+The first thing you can do is look in your local yellow pages or online for a Therapist in your area.
 The second thing you can do is ask friends or family for suggestions on who to see.

 Don’t be afraid to ask for help

-Dealing with those difficult circumstances in our lives head-on is always the best answer to seemingly overwhelming stress and anxiety that would make us contemplate running away from our problems.
-There are many good reasons that we can find to stay put and just work through any issues we might be facing.
+Dealing with those difficult circumstances in our lives head-on is always the best answer to seemingly overwhelming stress, anxiety and the fear that would make us contemplate running away from our as well ignoring problems.

 Gratitude is not a topic we directly covered in this post, but it is part of the internal dialog that we need to have when we’re trying to work through a tough time or tough situation.